-AllEars Parents’ Guide to Walt Disney World’s Magic Kingdom
+AllEars Parents’ Guide to Walt Disney World’s Magic Kingdom with Kids

 You’re planning a trip to Walt Disney World with your kids in tow!
 Congratulations!
 The World’s most iconic park — Magic Kingdom — is a rite of passage.
 From taking classic photos in front of Cinderella Castle to experiencing nostalgic attractions, your visit to Magic Kingdom is sure to be a memorable one.

 We’re sharing tips, suggestions, and handy information to help you make the most of your visit in two categories: Magic Kingdom Logistics and Magic Kingdom Attractions.
 Each of these categories is packed with info and links to other helpful posts and pages right here on AllEars.

 Here’s your Parents’ Guide to Walt Disney World’s Magic Kingdom with kids!

 Guide to Magic Kingdom Logistics

 To know what special events are on the calendar during your visit, check out our Calendar of Events.
 We update this searchable calendar throughout the year, including EPCOT festival openings; start dates for new nighttime spectaculars, restaurant and attraction openings; After Hours events; and more.

 Search by month and year to get an overview of what to expect — then get your kids psyched for all the fun!